NVIDIA/hpc-container-maker/docs/building_blocks.md

 options, otherwise adds `--without-cuda`.
 If the toolchain specifies `CUDA_HOME`, then that path is used.
 The default value is True.

-- __directory__: Path to the unpackaged source directory relative to the local build context.
-The default value is empty.
-If this is defined, the source in the local build context will be used rather than downloading the source from the web.

 - __disable_FEATURE__: Flags to control disabling features when configuring.
 For instance, `disable_foo=True` maps to